 Panic attacks can be very frightening, but there are steps you can take to control your panic attacks:

-• Do your research– understanding what panic attacks actually are and being aware of the symptoms you experience will allow you to identify when you are experiencing a panic attack.
+• Do your research– understanding what panic attacks are and being aware of the symptoms you experience will allow you to identify when you are experiencing a panic attack.
 You will be able to recognise that it is not a serious physiological problem.
-This can help you to focus on gaining control of your panic attack by ensuring your worry is not exacerbated by concerns over your health.
+This can help you focus on gaining control of your panic attack by ensuring your worry is not exacerbated by concerns over your health.

 • Visit your GP– if you are worried about your panic attacks, speak to your GP.
-If your panic attacks are occurring frequently, you may receive a diagnosis of panic disorder, which can be treated with psychotherapy and/or medication.
+If your panic attacks are occurring frequently, you may receive a diagnosis of anxiety or panic disorder, which can be treated with psychotherapy and/or medication.

 • Focus on your breathing– breathing and relaxation techniques can be very effective when dealing with panic attacks.
 Practicing Mindfulness is an excellent way of using breathing to heal the mind.

-• Sleep, Exercise and eat a healthy diet– a healthy lifestyle with a good diet, exercise and enough sleep can help you to relax and deal with stress effectively.
+• Sleep, Exercise and eat a healthy diet– a healthy lifestyle with a good diet, exercise, and enough sleep can help you to relax and deal with stress effectively.

 • Remember that a panic attack will not hurt you- despite how awful your physical symptoms feel, they will not harm you.